-OpenVPN Client >> Connections >> Edit >> Authentication Authentication Authentication There are three ways in which the mGuard can authenticate itmethod self as an OpenVPN client to the OpenVPN server: X.509 Certificate (default) Login/password X.509 Certificate + login/password The page contains different setting options depending on the method chosen.
-Authentication method: Login/Password Login User identifier (login) that the mGuard uses to authenticate itself to the OpenVPN server.
+OpenVPN Client >> Connecti tions >> Edit >> Authentication Authentication Authentication method There are three ways in which the mGuard can authenticate itself as an OpenVPN client to the OpenVPN server: X.509 Certificate (default) Login/password X.509 Certificate + login/password The page contains different setting options depending on the method chosen.
+Login Authentication method: Login/Password User identifier (login) that the mGuard uses to authenticate it- self to the OpenVPN server.
 Password Agreed password that is used together with a user identifier (login) for authentication.
 To achieve adequate security, the string should consist of around 30 randomly selected characters, and should include upper and lower case characters and digits.
-Authentication method: X.509 Certificate

-Each VPN device has a secret private key and a public key in the form of an X.509 certificate, which contains further information about the certificate's owner and the certification authority (CA).

-The following must be specified:

-- How the mGuard authenticates itself to the peer - How the mGuard authenticates the remote peer
+Authentication method: X.509 Certificate Each VPN device has a secret private key and a public key in the form of an X.509 certificate, which contains further infor- mation about the certificate's owner and the certification au- thority (CA).
+The following must be specified: How the mGuard authenticates itself to the peer How the mGuard authenticates the remote peer